-- in the last ten years.
+- a) The HMGP Post Fire federal contribution for each declaration is based on a national aggregate calculation of the average cost of fire management assistance declarations in the last ten years.
 States with a FEMA approved Standard Mitigation Plan receive a federal amount of 15% of the 10-year national average.
 States with a FEMA approved Enhanced Mitigation Plan receive a federal amount of 20% of the 10-year national average.
 Awards are subject to a cost share. - b) Federally recognized Tribes with burned land as a result of the Fire Management Assistance Declaration have the option to apply for HMGP Post Fire funding as a direct applicant.
 If FEMA approves funding for the Tribal Applicant as well as the State, FEMA will apportion the amount of funding between the recipients based on the amount of burned acreage.
-Therefore, the funding amounts above are subject to change if apportionment occurs.
+Therefore, the funding amounts above are subject to

+- change if apportionment occurs.
 FEMA Regional Administrators will have final authority on apportionment determinations. - c) For multiple declarations made during the fiscal year, funding will be aggregated under the first declaration, and administered as one grant unless the Recipient informs FEMA of reasons for not aggregating.
-If the Recipient will not aggregate for this fiscal year, they must notify FEMA within 14 days of receipt of the first funding letter. - d) The mitigation assistance will first be made available in the declared county or counties, including to Indian tribal governments with lands burned by the declared wildfires. - e) Recipients will prioritize HMGP Post Fire projects in the following manner: - Activities that benefit the declared county, counties or burned tribal lands, with wildfire hazard mitigation projects such as defensible space measures, ignition resistant construction, hazardous fuels reduction, erosion control measures, slope failure prevention measures, or flash flood reduction measures. - Activities unrelated to wildfire hazard mitigation, such as generally allowable HMGP projects within the declared county or counties or burned tribal lands. - Activities related to wildfire hazard mitigation, such as generally allowable HMGP projects, outside of the declared county or counties or burned tribal lands. - Activities unrelated to wildfire hazard mitigation, such as generally allowable HMGP projects outside of the declared county or counties or burned tribal lands. - f) For Statewide or tribal applications for projects outside of the declared or burned area(s), the recipient or subrecipient must explain in the project application why the funding will not be used in the declared or burned area(s). - g) Applicants must detail their respective process, with deadlines, for implementing HMGP Post Fire in their HMGP Administrative Plan.
+If the Recipient will not aggregate for this fiscal year, they must notify FEMA within 14 days of receipt of the first funding letter. - d) The mitigation assistance will first be made available in the declared county or counties, including to Indian tribal governments with lands burned by the declared wildfires. - e) Recipients will prioritize HMGP Post Fire projects in the following manner: - Activities that benefit the declared county, counties or burned tribal lands, with wildfire hazard mitigation projects such as defensible space measures, ignition resistant construction, hazardous fuels reduction, erosion control measures, slope failure prevention measures, or flash flood reduction measures. - Activities unrelated to wildfire hazard mitigation, such as generally allowable HMGP projects within the declared county or counties or burned tribal lands. - Activities related to wildfire hazard mitigation, such as generally allowable HMGP projects, outside of the declared county or counties or burned tribal lands. - Activities unrelated to wildfire hazard mitigation, such as generally allowable HMGP projects outside of the declared county or counties or burned tribal lands. - f) For Statewide or tribal applications for projects outside of the declared or burned area(s), the recipient or subrecipient must explain in the project application why the funding will not be used in the declared or burned area(s). - g) Applicants must detail their respective process, with deadlines, for implementing HMGP Post Fire in their HMGP Administrative Plan. - h) The application period opens with the State or Territory's first FMAG declaration of the fiscal year and closes six months after the end of that fiscal year. - Under this Agreement, all applicable laws, Executive Orders, regulations, OMB Circulars and FEMA policies and guidance remain in effect except as modified by this Agreement. - j) Unless modified by this agreement, the applicable hazard mitigation eligibility requirements under Section 404 of the Stafford Act, the regulations at 44 C.F.R.
+Part

-- h) The application period for the State, Territory or Federally recognized Tribe opens with the first FMAG declaration for the State or Territory of the current fiscal year and ends at 11:59 PM on March 31 of the next fiscal year. - Under this Agreement, all applicable laws, Executive Orders, regulations, OMB Circulars and FEMA policies and guidance remain in effect except as modified by this Agreement. - j) Unless modified by this agreement, the applicable hazard mitigation eligibility requirements under Section 404 of the Stafford Act, the regulations at 44 C.F.R.
-Part 80 and §§ 206.430-440, FEMA Policy #207-088-2, and the Hazard Mitigation Assistance Guidance, February 27, 2015, apply for the receipt of HMGP Post Fire assistance. - k) If the State requests inclusion in the Program Administration by States (PAS) Pilot Program, and FEMA approves the State's request, an Operating Agreement will be executed and incorporated into this Hazard Mitigation Programmatic Addendum as Subpart B.
+- 80 and §§ 206.430-440, and the Hazard Mitigation Assistance Program and Policy Guide, dated March 23, 2023, apply for the receipt of HMGP Post Fire assistance. - k) If the State requests inclusion in the Program Administration by States (PAS) Pilot Program, and FEMA approves the State's request, an Operating Agreement will be executed and incorporated into this Hazard Mitigation Programmatic Addendum as Subpart B.